Hussein Rashid

 Hussein Rashid Mohammed al-Tikriti (حسين رشيد محمد التكريتي; 1 January 1940) is an Iraqi former military officer who formerly served as the Chief of the General Staff of the Iraqi Armed Forces under the rule of Saddam Hussein.

 A fierce loyalist to Iraqi president Saddam Hussein, Rashid was also a tough and competent general.
 Middle Eastern military and political affairs analyst Kenneth M. Pollack listed Rashid as an example of Arab generals in recent decades who had proven to be "first-rate generals", listing him alongside Syria's Ali Aslan and Jordan's Zaid ibn Shaker.

 Early life

-Hussein is a Arabized Kurd and was born in the town of Khezamia, near Tikrit, in 1940.
+Hussein was born in the town of Khezamia, near Tikrit, in 1940.
 He received his primary and secondary education in Tikrit.

 Military career

 Hussein joined the military, and graduated from the Iraqi Military Academy in 1962 with a Bachelor's in military science.
 He graduated from the Iraqi Joint Staff College in 1968 with a master's degree in military science.
 He also later received a PhD in the same field.